suizokukan/pimydoc/README.md

 #(4) workflow

     $ pimydoc -h
-    ... will display all known parameters.
+    ... displays all known parameters.
     $ pimydoc --version
-    ... will display the version of the current script.
+    ... displays the version of the current script.

+## basic options

+    $ pimydoc
+    ... searches a "pimydoc" file in the current directory, reads it and parses the current directory, searching files to be modified.

+    $ pimydoc --sourcepath path/to/the/targetpath --docsrcfile name_of_the_docsrc_file
+    ... gives to the script the name of the source path (=to be modified) and the name of the documentation source file (e.g. "pimydoc")

 #(5) project's author and project's name

 Xavier Faure (suizokukan / 94.23.197.37) : suizokukan @T orange D@T fr